 If you are not already in the habit of keeping peppermint leaves handy at home, you really should consider it.
-This plant has many healing properties and can help with certain problems of the ear, nose, throat and head such as:
+This plant has many healing properties and can help with certain problems of the ear, nose, throat and head.
+Today we’ll discuss how peppermint is great for pain relief.

 1. Allergies (Allergic Rhinitis)